henriklundgren/dirigera-rs/README.md

+> [!NOTE]\
+> This fork has major changes that is not aligned with upstream
+> usage documentation.
+> I.e. do not use this.

+---

 # dirigera - Manage your IKEA devices

 **This crate is under development and can change at any time!
 Do not use just